eclipse/xtext/Builds.md

    * Remove `published: false` from release post
    * [Create PR](https://github.com/eclipse/xtext/compare/website-published...website-master?expand=1) to merge branch `website-master` into `website-published`
 1. Update Marketplace entries
-   * Market place entry for [Xtext](https://marketplace.eclipse.org/content/eclipse-xtext)
+   * Market place entry for [Xtext](https://marketplace.eclipse.org/content/eclipse-xtext/edit)
-   * Market place entry for [Xtend](https://marketplace.eclipse.org/content/eclipse-xtend)
+   * Market place entry for [Xtend](https://marketplace.eclipse.org/content/eclipse-xtend/edit)
+   * For each update the properties:
+     * Version Number
+     * Update Site URL
-   * Update Version Number and Supported Eclipse Release(s)
+     * Supported Eclipse Release(s)

 Check that everything was promoted correctly:
 1. [Xtext Downloads Page](https://www.eclipse.org/modeling/tmf/downloads/) should list the new release
    * Milestone / Release Candidate Builds will be listed in _Stable Builds_, Release Builds below _Latest Releases_ (might need to expand other releases)
+   * (To be fixed) Manually rename the zipped repository in the download location.
+By default the get a build timestamp, but the artifacts need to be named like the release

 ### Lifting the Version Number